coderefinery/git-intro/content/motivation.md

 ## Talking about code

+**Problem: You want to show someone a few lines from one of your projects.**

 Which of these two is more practical?
 - "Clone the code, go to the file 'src/util.rs', and search for 'time_iso8601'".